abun-debug/Table-of-Abundance-Pantry/README.md

     <div class="stat-grid">
       <div class="stat-item">
         <div class="stat-num">1 in 5</div>
-        <p>New Orleanians are food insecure, about 70,000 people, according to the New Orleans Health Department.</p>
+        <p>New Orleanians are food insecure, including about one in three children, per New Orleans Health Department data (April 2026).</p>
       </div>
       <div class="stat-item">
-        <div class="stat-num">1 in 3</div>
+        <div class="stat-num">10,600+</div>
-        <p>New Orleans children face food insecurity, nearly double the national child rate, per city health officials.</p>
+        <p>Older adults in Orleans Parish are food insecure.
+The New Orleans metro area has the highest rate of senior food insecurity of any metro area in the nation, per the 2024 New Orleans Council on Aging report.</p>
       </div>
       <div class="stat-item">
-        <div class="stat-num stat-num-sm">Highest in the U.S.</div>
+        <div class="stat-num">65%</div>
-        <p>Louisiana has the nation's highest rate of senior food insecurity, according to the Louisiana Legislature.</p>
+        <p>Of income-eligible Orleans Parish families are enrolled in SNAP, leaving many households with no safety net beyond community organizations.</p>
       </div>
     </div>
-    <p class="stat-source">Sources: New Orleans Health Department (nola.gov); Verite News, "Nearly one in five New Orleanians ... are food insecure," 2026; Louisiana Legislature, House Concurrent Resolution 36 (2024).</p>
+    <p class="stat-source">Sources: New Orleans Health Department (April 2026 report); New Orleans Council on Aging (2024 report).</p>
     <p class="measure" style="margin-top:28px;">Table of Abundance exists to bridge that gap directly, and to build up the community in the process.
 Every distribution day is one more table set for a neighbor who needs it.</p>

     <div class="donate-panel" id="donate">